 It is often necessary to update an existing vDisk so that the image contains the most current software and patches.
 Updates can be made manually, or the update process can be automated using vDisk Update Management features.
 Each time a vDisk is updated a new version is created.
 Different devices can access different versions based on the type of target device and version classification.
 A maintenance device can have exclusive read/write access to the newest maintenance version.
 Test devices can have shared read-only access to versions classified as test versions.
 Production devices can have shared read-only access to production versions.
 Versions are created and managed from the vDisk Versioning Dialog.
 An update can also be the result of merging versions.
 For more details on updating vDisks, see Updating vDisks.

 Retiring a vDisk

 Retiring a vDisk is the same as deleting.
-The entire VHDX chain including differencing and base image files, properties files, and lock files are deleted.
-For details, refer to Retiring a vDisk.
+The entire VHDX chain including differencing and base image files, properties files, and lock files, are deleted.
+For details, see Retiring a vDisk.

 Prerequisites for deploying vDisks

 vDisks are configured before being deployed.
 Configuration tasks include:

 - Selecting the vDisk access mode and if applicable, the write cache mode.
 See Selecting the write cache destination for standard vDisk images.